AndroidPillars/Dart/DartInDetail.md

+## Difference Between Static and Dynamic Typed Language

+- The statically typed languages are those which check the variable types during compile time including languages like C, C++, Java, Swift, and Kotlin.
+- In Static programming languages, data types are known and checked during the compile time itself.
+- But in Dynamic programming languages data types are checked only at the run-time includes languages like JS, Python R.
+- Dart offers a dynamic variable that is checked at runtime, also you can store any type of data in dynamic at runtime.
+- Now we can say that Dart is a statically typed language with the perk of dynamically typed programming languages.
+- Mean Dart is an optionally typed programming language that offers both static and dynamic.

 ## Enum(Enumeration)

 - It is just a data type that contains some fixed set of constants which is declared using the keyword enum.